JohnWGardner/ecotrails/README.md

 - Editing and deleting Travel Recomendations: Getting the functionality correct for editing and deleting travel recommendations too many bugs to list as it was not as easy as I originally thought as I couldn't refer to the recommendation via slug as other lessons had shown me.
 I needed to target the element ID.
 I remembered that I could make id(pk) visible in the admin panel.
 Then started the logic of understanding how to target id to the edit recommendations, this was done through recommendations.js, HTML and view.py

+- The use of dark reader caused issues when testing on all devices, had to redo all CSS at last min, i'm hopefull i've caught all restyling issues

 # Deployment

 **Deploying to Heroku**